Japanese Cemetery (Colma, California): History

 In 1906, the Meiji-era Emperor of Japan provided a grant to help bury Japanese in California.

+The site lacks the extensive landscaping typical of the other park-like cemeteries in Colma; most paths are paved with concrete or gravel, and a traditional Japanese garden lies just outside the entrance of the columbarium.

 Notable burials

-The oldest graves appear to be from 1860 from the three Japanese warship Kanrin Maru crew members, which pre-dating the Japanese Cemetery of Colma.
-In 1860, three Japanese sailors aboard the Kanrin Maru warship died during the first Japanese Embassy to the United States.
-The sailors had been buried at the Marine Hospital Cemetery (which closed in 1870) in San Francisco, then later transferred to Laurel Hill Cemetery in San Francisco, and followed by a move to the Japanese Cemetery in Colma.
+The oldest graves appear to be from 1860 from the three crew members of the Japanese warship Kanrin Maru, which pre-dates the founding Japanese Cemetery of Colma.
+In 1860, these three Japanese sailors aboard the Kanrin Maru died during the first Japanese Embassy to the United States.
+The sailors had been buried at the Marine Hospital Cemetery (which closed in 1870) in San Francisco, then later transferred to Laurel Hill Cemetery, followed by a move to the Japanese Cemetery in Colma.